Markel-Kaluhin/tree-like-catalogs/README.md

 1. Implement notifications for successful and unsuccessful operations on the UI, displaying them as toasts
 1. Write unit tests for all parts of the application, along with integration tests.
 I frequently use them to ensure the quality and reliability of my solutions
 1. Describe CI/CD based on either a version control system or specialized solutions
-1. Reworked the method `apps.rocket.repository.RocketRepository.get_latest_node_id` to change the recursive requests to the subqueries set
+1. Reworked the method `apps.non_flat_attrs.repository.RocketRepository.get_latest_node_id` to change the recursive requests to the subqueries set
 1. Would deploy an application in Kubernetes or Swarm in one of the clouds